How long does it take to heat a hot tub

 It is recommended to choose a heater with a power rating that suits your needs.
 If you want faster heating times, selecting a higher power rating heater would be a better choice.
 However, keep in mind that higher power heaters may require a 240-volt power supply and can contribute to higher electricity costs.

-See also How long for remortgage money to come through
+See also How long to roast vegetables at 200c

 Some hot tubs also come with energy-saving features like insulation and programmable settings to optimize heating efficiency.
 These features can help reduce heating time and save energy.